cghuh/DrawCodesforRazorBoost/README.md

 	* 2D/WTagScaleFactor.cpp	: Calculate the W/Top fake rate and that's scale factor of data/simulation in pT, eta
 	* 2D/FullFastSimScaleFactor.cpp	: Calculate the W/Top fake rate and that's scale factor of FullSim/FastSim in pT, eta

+cutflow:

+	* cutflow*.py		: Make the tex file of cutflow table automatically.
+Set the background samples and selection.
+	* get*BGcomposition.py	: Make the tex file of background composition in each region automatically.

+shapecompare :

+	* Compare the MR and R^2 shape in signal and background control in each background sample.
+For example, compare Q control region and signal region with Multijet sample.
+(TT-TvsS, WJet-WvsS, ZJet+DY-ZvsS)

 ## Contact Information

 Changgi Huh (changgi.huh@cern.ch)